jmbucknall/EZDSL/ezdsl.md

 ### Declaration
     procedure XorArray(aArray : TBooleanArray);
 #### Description
-  XORs another boolean array into this one
+  XORs another boolean array into this one.

-  The other boolean array aArray cannot be nil, and must have the same Capacity as the current one.
-In DEBUG mode, an assertion error (ascNilArray) will occur for the former condition, (ascNotSameSize) for the latter.
+  The other boolean array `aArray` cannot be nil, and must have the same `Capacity` as the current one.
+In DEBUG mode, an assertion error (`ascNilArray`) will occur for the former condition, (`ascNotSameSize`) for the latter.

 Random Number Generator
 ----------------------------------------------------------------------
-EZDSL comes with a random number generator that is used by TSkipList.
+EZDSL comes with a random number generator that is used by `TSkipList`.
 Although not a container for anything (unless you view it as a container of random numbers), and hence not really a part of EZDSL, it might be useful in your own programming projects.

 The generator differs from the standard Delphi one in two respects:

-- It is implemented as a class (TEZRandomGenerator); therefore you can have several independent random number generators in your applications.
+- It is implemented as a class (`TEZRandomGenerator`); therefore you can have several independent random number generators in your applications.